bkamins/Julia-DataFrames-Tutorial/README.md

 [DataFramesMeta](https://github.com/JuliaStats/DataFramesMeta.jl),
 [StatPlots](https://github.com/JuliaPlots/StatPlots.jl).

 **Tutorial is updated to Julia 1.0 in sections from 1 to 11.
-Sections 12 and 13 are not updated yet**
+Section 13 is not updated yet**

 # TOC